damon-shaw/lfcs/domains/4-networking/a.md

 10.0.0.14   server4 server4.example.com file
 ```

-> Note: In the above example, notice that each of the servers have been given aliases in addition to their proper names and FQDN's.
-Server1 has been mapped to the name vpn, server2 is referred to as mail, server3 as www, and server4 as file.
+> Note: In the above example, notice that each of the servers have been given aliases in addition to their proper names and FQDN's. `server1` has been mapped to the name _vpn_, `server2` is referred to as _mail_, `server3` as _www_, and `server4` as _file_.

-To block ads and tracking sites, append to /etc/hosts the MVPS HOSTS [file](https://winhelp2002.mvps.org/hosts.txt).
+To block ads and tracking sites, append to `/etc/hosts` the MVPS HOSTS [file](https://winhelp2002.mvps.org/hosts.txt).

 ### Name Service Switch Configuration

 The order in which your system selects a method of resolving hostnames to IP addresses is controlled by the *Name Service Switch* (**NSS**) configuration file `/etc/nsswitch.conf`.
-As mentioned in the previous section, typically static hostnames defined in the systems /etc/hosts file have precedence over names resolved from DNS.
-The following is an example of the line responsible for this order of hostname lookups in the file /etc/nsswitch.conf:
+As mentioned in the previous section, typically static hostnames defined in the systems `/etc/hosts` file have precedence over names resolved from DNS.
+The following is an example of the line responsible for this order of hostname lookups in the file `/etc/nsswitch.conf`:
 `hosts:          files mdns4_minimal [NOTFOUND=return] dns mdns4`

 The entries listed are:

-- `files` first tries to resolve static hostnames located in /etc/hosts
+- `files` first tries to resolve static hostnames located in `/etc/hosts`

 - `mdns4_minimal` attempts to resolve the name using Multicast DNS